 Hunter Jay

-I am an engineer and entrepreneur trying to make sure AI is developed without killing everybody.
-I’ve mainly worked as a CEO and software & robotics engineer, but have also had various gigs as a fast food cook, actor, STEM tutor, children’s entertainer, video editor, and drag queen.
+I am focused on reducing existential and suffering risks from transformative AI, and am currently working as an AI Risk Specialist at the Australian AISI.
+Prior to that, I mainly worked as a CEO and software & robotics engineer, but have also had various gigs as a fast food cook, actor, STEM tutor, children's entertainer, video editor, and drag queen.

 I was born in 1996 and grew up in western Sydney, Australia.
 My Dad was a plasterer, and my Mum an accountant.
-I am atheist, vegan, disappointingly AMAB, tall and lanky, and have ‘traces of Aspergers’ according to my childhood school.
-Politically I lean libertarian, but no label really fits.
-My favourite media includes Feynman’s autobiographies, HPMOR, Legally Blonde the Musical, and synthwave music.
+I am agnostic, vegan, disappointingly AMAB, tall and lanky, and may be slightly autistic.
+Politically I lean classically liberal, but do not perfectly align with any specific label.
+I am particularly concerned with animal and AI model welfare, alongside human welfare.
+My favourite media includes Feynman's autobiographies, HPMOR, Legally Blonde the Musical, and synthwave music.

-In 2016, I was studying Physics & Mathematics at USyd when I realised that superintelligence would become the most important thing for humanity to get right in my lifetime.
-I switched my major to Computer Science, and began working on generating resources and knowledge that could be useful for aligning superintelligence, on the margin.
-I’ve been doing that ever since.
+In 2016, I was studying Physics & Mathematics at USyd when I realised that superintelligence would become the most important thing to get right in my lifetime, so I switched my major to Computer Science, and began working on generating resources and knowledge that could be useful for aligning superintelligence, on the margin.
+I've been doing that ever since.

 Please feel free to contact me at hunter@hunterjay.com